safemoad/hacking_tool_belt/README.txt

 HackTheBox's Pwnbox) for pentesting, catalog frequently used cli hacking tools, and support the automation of enumerating target machines.

-All files are works in progress and should not be assumed functional, but please feel free to use at your own risk.
+Everything in this repo are very much works in progress and should not be assumed functional, but please feel free touse at your own risk and provide feedback or suggestions.